Christm4s/WebStreamingApplication/README.md

 # Web Streaming Application
-A multiple window video streaming and chatting application.
+A multi-user video streaming and chatting application.

 # *Creating a Session*